KamranAzeem/docker-to-kubernetes/Minikube-on-Windows.md

 service/tomcat       ClusterIP      10.101.172.146   <none>          8080/TCP       94s

-NAME                                   CLASS    HOSTS                   ADDRESS          PORTS   AGE ingress.extensions/multitool-ingress   <none>   multitool.example.com   192.168.39.174   80      33m
+NAME                                   CLASS    HOSTS                   ADDRESS          PORTS   AGE ingress.extensions/multitool-ingress   <none>   multitool.example.com   192.168.241.250   80      33m
-ingress.extensions/tomcat-ingress      <none>   tomcat.example.com      192.168.39.174   80      94s
+ingress.extensions/tomcat-ingress      <none>   tomcat.example.com      192.168.241.250   80      94s
-[kamran@kworkhorse minikube]$
 ```
 **Note:** The `nginx` service of `type:LoadBalancer` showing up in the output above, has nothing to do with minikube's built-in ingress controller (which is also nginx based).
 The above nginx deployment and service is something we created earlier in this document.

 Alright, so we have the three objects related to tomcat.
 Notice that the ingress `tomcat.example.com` is also using the same IP address as the ingress for multitool, and that IP address is the IP address of the minikube VM.
 This is OK.
 That is exactly how it is supposed to look like.

 Lets see if we can access it from our host computer or not.
-To be able to do that, first we have to update `/etc/hosts` file and setup a host entry - as root (or sudo).
+To be able to do that, first we have to update `hosts` file and setup a host entry - as administrator.

 ```
-[root@kworkhorse ~]# cat /etc/hosts
-127.0.0.1  localhost localhost.localdomain
+demouser@windows-10-pro-demo MINGW64 ~
+$ cat /c/Windows/System32/drivers/etc/hosts

-# minikube ingresses:
+# minikube ingress for multitool.example.com
-192.168.39.174	multitool.example.com
+192.168.241.250         multitool.example.com   nginx.example.com
-192.168.39.174	tomcat.example.com
+192.168.241.250         tomcat.example.com
-[root@kworkhorse ~]#
 ```
-**Note:** If the IP address is same for two hosts/URLs, you can use write them together in a single line.
+**Note:** If the IP address is same for multiple hosts/URLs, you can use write them together in a single line.

 Lets access tomcat from the host:

 ```
+demouser@windows-10-pro-demo MINGW64 ~
-[kamran@kworkhorse minikube]$ curl tomcat.example.com
+$ curl tomcat.example.com
 <!doctype html><html lang="en"><head><title>HTTP Status 404 – Not Found</title><style type="text/css">body {font-family:Tahoma,Arial,sans-serif;} h1, h2, h3, b {color:white;background-color:#525D76;} h1 {font-size:22px;} h2 {font-size:16px;} h3 {font-size:14px;} p {font-size:12px;} a {color:black;} .line {height:1px;background-color:#525D76;border:none;}</style></head><body><h1>HTTP Status 404 – Not Found</h1><hr class="line" /><p><b>Type</b> Status Report</p><p><b>Message</b> Not found</p><p><b>Description</b> The origin server did not find a current representation for the target resource or is not willing to disclose that one exists.</p><hr class="line" /><h3>Apache Tomcat/9.0.34</h3></body></html>[kamran@kworkhorse minikube]$
 ```